Skip to main contentScroll Top

 amphawa floating market week - thailand

-Concretely, several zones can be distinguished.
-The main one being on each side of the canal.
-As you walk through the aisles, you can come across all kinds of food and smells emanating from the various restaurants lined up along.
-The local specialty is steamed mackerel.
-You will also have shops selling crafts, sometimes local, sometimes more general in the souvenir genre.
+Several distinct zones can be identified.
+The main one is located on either side of the canal.
+As you walk through the walkways, you'll encounter all sorts of food and smells emanating from the... various restaurants lined up along.

 restaurant at amphawa floating market - thailand